I-am-PUID-0/DUMB_docs/docs/services/optional/riven-frontend.md

 ---

 ## 🔧 ORIGIN Variable
-The `ORIGIN` environment variable must match the public-facing URL used to access the frontend.
-This is particularly important when using a reverse proxy like Traefik or Nginx.
+The `ORIGIN` key must match the public-facing URL used to access the frontend.
 It ensures correct behavior for authentication, saving settings, and API communication.

 ---